 Interstate 83 comprises an older freeway running north from Baltimore, Maryland to Harrisburg, Pennsylvania.
-The freeway within the city of Baltimore is locally maintained, while the freeway throughout Baltimore County is maintained by the Maryland State Highway Administration.
+I-83 within the city of Baltimore is locally maintained, while the route throughout Baltimore County is maintained by the Maryland State Highway Administration (MDSHA).

 I-83 Capital Beltway Project

 A major overhaul and upgrades of Interstate 83 through Harrisburg, Pennsylvania is underway as part of the I-83 Capital Beltway Project.
 Separated into four sections, construction addresses aging pavement, dated interchange design and capacity issues.